Xavier Pascual Fuertes

-Xavier Pascual Fuertes (born 8 March 1968) is a Spanish former handball player and the current coach of CS Dinamo București and the Romania national team.
+Xavier Pascual Fuertes (born 8 March 1968) is a Spanish former handball player and current coach.
 He is one of the most successful handball coaches.

 On 9 February 2009, he replaced Manolo Cadenas as head coach of Barcelona.
 Contemporaneously with his club job, he has been also coaching the Romania men's national handball team since June 6, 2016.
 In June 2018, Pascual resigned as Romania coach.